sergiomeneguzzo/Home-Banking-App/README.md

-Home Banking Web Application
+# Home Banking Web Application

-This is a project designed to replicate the functionality of a Home Banking system.
-It allows users to manage their accounts, view transaction lists, and perform basic banking operations such as transfers and top-ups.
+This project aims to recreate the functionality of a Home Banking system, where users can manage their accounts, view a list of transactions, and perform simple banking operations such as transfers or top-ups.

-Features
+## Features

-Authentication: Secure login with password encryption (using bcrypt).
+- **Authentication**: Secure login with password encryption (using bcrypt).
-Email Confirmation: Sends a confirmation email for an additional layer of security.
+- **Email Confirmation**: Sending a confirmation email for an additional layer of security.
-Account Management: Ability to view and control multiple accounts.
+- **Account Management**: Ability to view and manage multiple accounts.
-Transaction History: Tracks transfers, deposits, withdrawals, and more.
+- **Transaction History**: Tracking transfers, deposits, withdrawals, and more.

-Technologies Used
+## Technologies Used

-Frontend: Angular 17 (Non-Standalone) with DaisyUI and Tailwind CSS for styling.
+- **Frontend**:Angular 17 (Non-Standalone), styled using DaisyUI with Tailwind CSS.
-Backend: Node.js with TypeScript (API development).
+- **Backend**: Node.js with TypeScript (API development).
-Database: MongoDB for storing data, accounts, and transactions (considering migration to relational databases such as SQL Server or MySQL).
+- **Database**: MongoDB for storing data, accounts, and transactions (considering migration to relational databases such as SQL Server/MySQL).
-Authentication: Password hashing using bcrypt.
+- **Authentication**: Password hashing using bcrypt.

-Project Structure
+## Usage

-Frontend
+1. **Login/Registration**: Create an account or log in using your credentials.
-arduino
+2. **Email Confirmation**: Make sure to confirm your email once registered to activate your account.
-Copia codice
+3. **Manage Accounts**: View account details, transaction history, and perform banking operations.
-Frontend/
+4. **Transaction History**: Track your expenses and transaction history.

-│
+## Project Structure
 └── src
     └── app
         ├── components